RUB-NDS/AKE-Cryptoverif-Tutorial/Tutorial_mdbook/src/challenges.md

 > Try to prove Enc-and-Mac is IND-CPA (which it is NOT).
 > Try to understand why proof fails in CryptoVerif.

+In the first challenge we will consider the
 <a href="https://en.wikipedia.org/wiki/Authenticated_encryption#Encrypt-and-MAC_(E&M)" target="_blank">Enc-and-Mac</a>
+construction.
+The assumptions on the cryptographic primitives are the same as in the chapter **First Proof**.
+The symmetric encryption is IND-CPA secure and the MAC is SUF-CMA secure.

+**Try** to prove that Enc-and-Mac is IND-CPA secure using CryptoVerif.
+As you may already know that cannot be proven as attacks exist.
+In this challenge you should inspect CryptoVerif´s output and understand why the sequence of games failed.
+Note that CryptoVerif **cannot find attacks**.
+However, you should use CryptoVerif´s output to derive a concrete attack on the Enc-and-Mac construction.

 <img style="float:right" src="img/EncAndMac.png">